DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

     DD_SOCIAL_AUTH_OKTA_OAUTH2_API_URL=(str, 'https://{your-org-url}/oauth2/default'),
     {{< /highlight >}}

-If during the login process you get the following error: *The 'redirect_uri' parameter must be an absolute URI that is whitelisted in the client app settings.* and the `redirect_uri` HTTP GET parameter starts with `http://` instead of `https://` you need to add `SOCIAL_AUTH_REDIRECT_IS_HTTPS = True` in the settings.
+If you are using an Okta Workforce (not Developer) tenant then use only "/oauth2" for the API URL,  do not include the "default" because your tenant has only one authorization server.

+For production deployments where you are using HTTPS to access DefectDojo, also add/set the following.
+Note that this is not a "DD_*" environment variable so it is further down in the the settings file.

+    {{< highlight python >}}
+    SOCIAL_AUTH_REDIRECT_IS_HTTPS = True
+    {{< /highlight >}}

 ## Azure Active Directory